radioactiveAHM/ray/README.md

     "transporter": {
         "WS": {
             "path": "/",
-            "host": "example.com", // If set null any host will be accepted "threshold": null, // The default is 8 KiB.
+            "host": "example.com", // If set null any host will be accepted.
             "frame_size": null // Max Outgoing frame size.
-The default is 4MiB.
+The default is 1MB.
 Unit is Kb.
         }
     }
 ```